nourmahfel/Work_experience/README.md

-**Question:** How does sequence length distribution look after trimming compared to before?
+**Question:** How does the sequence length distribution look after trimming compared to before?